SETI/rms-hst-pipeline/HST/doc/HST_pipeline_v2.1.md

 #
 # The Task Queue

-- The design and implementation of the Task Queue and the Queue Manager is TBD.
+- The design and implementation of the Task Queue and the Queue Manager is in `HST/queue_manager` module.
+Task at the later pipeline stage and with higher priority will be executed first, this will make sure the pipeline prioritize finishing a bundle over starting a new process.
 - Requirements include:
   - A task can add one or more new tasks to the queue, with a specified delay or level of priority, and then proceed asynchronously.
   - A task can add one or more new tasks to the queue, with a specified level of priority, and then wait for them to finish.
   - A task can ask the queue manager if a task that it sent to the queue manager is now complete.
 - Priorities are 1 (Lowest) to 5 (Highest).
   - Priorities are assigned so that once we begin processing an HST bundle, we prioritize finishing it over starting a different bundle.
 - Rob has agreed to research Queue Manager options for us.
+After Rob's research, we've agreed on implementing our own Queue Manager.

 #
 # Overview of Tasks